MediaMath/t1-php/README.md

 	$ php composer.phar install

-Now you should be able to dump the autoload files and use the TerminalOneAPI namespace in your application (if you are using a framework this might be done automatically for you)

-	$ php composer.phar dump-autoload
+This SDK uses PSR-4 so classes and namespaces should be autoloaded in your application.

 ### Extra packages